UK Pharmacy Courses

 Introduction to Pharmacy

-A Pharmacy degree is perfect for students interested in science and how medicine assists patients with their condition, then a role in pharmacy is an ideal career path.
+A Pharmacy degree is perfect for students interested in chemistry and how medicine assists patients with their condition.
 Whether working at a local drug store to dispense medication from a General Practitioner, or working in a vast and complex hospital to ensure doctors, nurses and patients receive the correct advice and assistance, a career in pharmacy is ideal for those interested in health, disease and science.

 Careers in Pharmacy

-There are three main roles that a Pharmacy graduate can move into upon completion of study.
+There are three main roles that a Pharmacy graduate can move into.

-Pharmacist: The majority of pharmacists work in complex hospital pharmacies, community pharmacy to ensure over the counter medicine is prescribed correctly, and primary care where they work closely with doctors, nurses and other health care professionals.
-They ensure that patients receive their correct medicine, as well as advising on treatments and how to manage their dose.
+Pharmacist: The majority of pharmacists work in complex hospital pharmacies or community pharmacies, ensuring that over the counter medicine is prescribed correctly.
+They ensure that patients receive their correct medicine, as well as advising on treatments and how to manage their doses, and work closely with doctors, nurses and other health care professionals.

-Pharmacy assistant: Assistants work alongside technicians, and perform many activities on an ad-hoc basis.
+Pharmacy Assistant: Assistants work alongside technicians and perform many activities on an ad-hoc basis.
 This can involve taking in and handing out prescriptions, helping order stock to ensure demand is met within various departments, and answering queries from customers on the best course of action.
-Assistants are most commonly found in hospitals.
+Assistants are most commonly employed in hospitals.

-Pharmacy Technician: Technicians tend to work in two areas – hospitals and community pharmacy, and they ensure the correct supply and dosage of medicine is delivered to patients.
-Pharamacy technicians can specialise in a number of roles such as manufacturing, quality control and clinical trials.
+Pharmacy Technician: Technicians tend to work in two areas – hospitals and community pharmacy - and they ensure the correct supply and dosage of medicine is delivered to patients.
+Pharmacy technicians can specialise in a number of roles such as manufacturing, quality control and clinical trials.

 Where can I study Pharmacy in the UK?

-To learn more about some of the best Pharmacy universities in the UK, please find details on the top ten ranking Pharmacy and Pharmacology universities in the Guardian University Guide 2020 below:
+To learn more about the best Pharmacy courses in the UK, find details on the top ten ranking Pharmacy and Pharmacology universities in the Guardian University Guide 2020 below:

 - University of Nottingham